На русском языке

 In the theory of gravitation STR has led to the creation of the Lorentz-invariant theory of gravitation (LITG).
 In the inertial reference frames the force of gravitation must be transformed in a Lorentz-covariant way as any other force.
 If there is a physical system with a massive body and test particles, the observer can make his inertial reference frame with the help of additional forces, which balance the force of gravitation.
 For such observer the moving body creates not only the gravitational field strength, but also the gravitational torsion field, influencing additionally the moving test particles.
 The equations of LITG have relativistic form and are similar to the Maxwell equations in electrodynamics.
 [9] The Newtonian law of gravitation is a special case of LITG.

-Clarification of SRT is done in the extended special theory of relativity, as it was described above in the historic section.
+Clarification of the essence of SRT is done in the extended special theory of relativity, as it was described above in the historic section.

 General relativity